ejoebstl/rds-postgres-backup-s3-secure/README.md

 *This Project is currently in beta state, being tested.
 Please help by giving feedback.*
+*There is an issue with IAM authentication on ECS, which makes this image quite useless.
+[The AWS Team](https://github.com/aws/amazon-ecs-agent/issues/1604) is working on resolving the issue*

 # rds-postgres-backup-s3-secure
 This docker image is designed to be used on AWS ECS.
 It creates a dump of a postgres database on RDS, compresses it, encrypts it using assymetric crypto, and uploads it to s3.
 All permissions are managed via IAM.